 Step 8.
 Regular Dental Checkup

-As recommended by Singapore’s Ministry of Health, toddlers should have their first dental checkup at the age of 1 year.
+As recommended by Singapore’s Ministry of Health, toddlers should have their first dental checkup at one year old.
 This is to ensure that your toddler’s teeth are developing well and there are no serious dental problems.

 Regular dental visits to a toddler-friendly practice will habituate your toddlers to the dental office environment and make them look forward to fun teeth cleaning visits instead of being fearful.
 As always, prevention is better than cure.